For you created my inmost being;Psalm 139:13-14 (NIV)

 Why does this happen so easily?
 Shouldn’t it be natural to want to spend time on ourselves, improving our health and our habits?
 And yet it’s often easier to let the focus drift back to other things, other people — more important, higher priority tasks.

 Perhaps, though, there is something to be said for placing a higher value on our own well-being.
-My own mind, body, and soul is a part of the greater creation.
+After all, my own mind, body, and soul is a part of the greater creation.
 Looking after myself well is doing God’s work in the place where, indeed, I have the most impact and influence.
 If I’m going to do any good at all, then right here is the place to start.Looking after myself well is doing God's work in the place where I have the most impact and influence.
 Click To Tweet

 - Self care: an important part of building God’s Kingdom